oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The method in which the client utilizes the access token to authenticate with the resource server depends on the type of access token issued by the authorization server.
-Typically, it involves using the HTTP "Authorization" request header field [RFC2617] with an authentication scheme defined by the specification of the access token type used, such as "Bearer", defined below.
+Typically, it involves using the HTTP `Authorization` request header field [RFC2617] with an authentication scheme defined by the specification of the access token type used, such as `Bearer`, defined below.

 ## Access Token Types {#access-token-types}